zedin27/Grimly/README.md

 2. Clone it and make the changes you wish.
 3. Push said changes.
 4. Make a pull request.
-5. If all rules are followed, the pull will be requested.
+5. If all rules are followed, the pull request will be accepted.